JasonMortonNZ/laravel-grunt/README.md

 `php artisan grunt:config`

-Then run `composer update --dev` in your terminal.

 ## Configuration
 You can configure many of the settings for this package, by traversing to it's configuration file.
 This file is located in you project's vendor directory, as below: